-Standard 2 CSTP: Creatin ng and Maintaining Effective Env vironments for Student Learning Standard Needs Improvement Has Met 2.1 Inconsistently reinforces positive, Reinforces positive, responsible, and respectful Promoting social development responsible, and respectful student student interactions. and responsibility within a caring community where each interactions. student is treated fairly and Some students share in the responsibility respectfully for the classroom community.
-2.2 Utilizes few structures for interaction Develops physical and/or virtual learning Creating physical or virtual during learning activities.
-Does not environments that reflect student diversity. learning configure physical environment to fully Environments that promote maximize student learning.
-Utilizes a variety of structures for interaction student learning, reflect during learning activities.
-Configures physical diversity, and encourage environment to maximize student learning. constructive and productive interactions among students 2.3 Reacts to physical intellectual and Recognizes and addresses physical, intellectual, 2.5 Establishing and maintaining Reacts to physical, intellectual, and emotional safety issues, but needs to and emotional safety issues regarding materials, learning environments that improve in the implementation of student interactions, and the organization of the are physically, intellectually, proactive strategies. learning environments. and emotionally safe 0 Implements strategies to establish intellectual and emotional safety in the learning environment.
-2.4 Focuses the rigor of the learning Develops a rigorous learning environment that Creating a rigorous learning environment on accuracy of answers and holds high expectations and provides appropriate environment with high expectations completion of learning tasks, but needs improvement in providing appropriate levels of challenge for all students.
-Has an understanding of achievement patterns, and uses and appropriate support for levels of challenge to all students. appropriate strategies and supports to address all students levels of chancinge to an stadents. achievement gaps.
+Standard 2 CSTP: Creatin ng and Maintaining Effective Env vironments for Student Learning Standard Needs Improvement Has Met 2.1 Inconsistently reinforces positive, Reinforces positive, responsible, and respectful Promoting social development responsible, and respectful student student interactions. and responsibility within a interactions. caring community where each student is treated fairly and Some students share in the responsibility respectfully 2.2 for the classroom community.
+Utilizes few structures for interaction Develops physical and/or virtual learning Creating physical or virtual during learning activities.
+Does not Develops physical and/or virtual learning environments that reflect student diversity. learning configure physical environment to fully environments that reneet student diversity.
+Environments that promote maximize student learning.
+Utilizes a variety of structures for interaction student learning, reflect 8 during learning activities.
+Configures physical diversity, and encourage environment to maximize student learning. constructive and productive C interactions among students 2.3 Reacts to physical, intellectual, and Recognizes and addresses physical, intellectual, Establishing and maintaining emotional safety issues, but needs to and emotional safety issues regarding materials, learning environments that improve in the implementation of student interactions, and the organization of the are physically, intellectually, proactive strategies. learning environments. and emotionally safe Implements strategies to establish intellect1 Implements strategies to establish intellectual and emotional safety in the learning environment.
+2.4 Focuses the rigor of the learning Develops a rigorous learning environment that Creating a rigorous learning environment on accuracy of answers and holds high expectations and provides appropriate environment with high completion of learning tasks, but needs levels of challenge for all students.
+Has an expectations improvement in providing appropriate understanding of achievement patterns, and uses and appropriate support for levels of challenge to all students. appropriate strategies and supports to address all students achievement gaps.
 2.5 High standards for individual and group Uses multiple strategies including culturally Developing, communicating, behavior are inconsistently responsive instruction to develop and maintain and maintaining high communicated and/or maintained. high standards for individual and group standards for individual and behavior. group behavior Utilizes routine references to standards for behavior prior and during individual and group work.
-WOFK.
+WOIK.
 Develops, communicates, and maintains high standards for individual and group behaviors.
-2.6 Needs improvement in developing Maintains regular use of routines and procedures Employing classroom and/or implementing routines and that are culturally responsive and engage routines, procedures, norms, procedures that are culturally responsive students in the development and monitoring of and supports and engage students in the development norms. for positive behavior to ensure and monitoring of norms.
-Provides positive behavior supports Despends a climate in which all students can learn Needs improvement in promoting Provides positive behavior supports.
-Responds appropriately to behaviors in ways that lessen positive behavior supports. disruptions to the learning climate. and provide to the rounning onninuo.
-Needs improvement in responding to 2.5 disruptions to the learning climate.
-2.7 Needs improvement in pacing lessons to Paces lessons with students to provide adequate Using instructional time to optimize learning maximize time for instruction, checking for understanding, completion of time for instruction, checking for understanding, optimize rear milg learning activities and closure. completion of learning activities and closure. icarining activities and closure.
+2.6 Needs improvement in developing Maintains regular use of routines and procedures Employing classroom and/or implementing routines and that are culturally responsive and engage routines, procedures, norms, procedures that are culturally responsive students in the development and monitoring of and supports and engage students in the development norms. for positive behavior to ensure and monitoring of norms. a climate in which all students Needs improvement in promoting Provides positive behavior supports.
+Responds can learn Needs improvement in promoting positive behavior supports. appropriately to behaviors in ways that lessen positive benavior supports. disruptions to the learning climate.
+Needs improvement in responding to disruptions to the learning climate.
+2.7 Needs improvement in pacing lessons to Paces lessons with students to provide adequate Using instructional time to maximize time for instruction, checking time for instruction, checking for understanding, optimize learning for understanding, completion of learning activities and closure. completion of learning activities and closure.